 Commercially, Samsung is shipping 5G devices, but most observers predict that it could be a couple more years for widespread 5G hardware to become prevalent.

 Whereas 3G and 4G technology is able to take advantage of existing infrastructure that exists throughout our current buildings, 5G technology requires access to a new generation of terrestrial coverage and satellites.
 For this reason, commercial 5G systems are largely designed for outdoor transmission.
 Particularly in the high band (millimeter wavelength), in-building signal penetration can present some unique performance challenges.
-Emerging solutions are still in the infancy stage, carrying risk until a predominant technology/business model emerges.

 Various design and deployment approaches can circumvent these barriers, tailored to the intended indoor deployment.
 Emerging solutions are still in the infancy stage, carrying risk until a predominant technology or business model emerges.